-Nothing beats a good workout - and nothing smells worse than the perspiration that comes with it.
-But slow down before you chuck your shirts and leggings in the wash.
-Sports gear takes a beating, and it doesn’t come cheap, so it’s worth taking the time to give them a little extra TLC in the laundry.
+Hooray, workout over!
+So…. those lycra tights, runners, sports bras… just chuck them in with the regular wash, right?
+Wrong.
+Sports gear takes a beating and it doesn’t come cheap, so it’s worth taking the time to give it a little extra TLC.
 Nothing like a seam coming lose at the wrong time during Pilates to make you wish you had!

 Lots of people add extra detergent to the wash with smelly gym clothes.
 But more is actually worse.
 Why?
 Your washing machine has a standard cycle that is set to handle a certain amount of detergent.
 Any excess doesn’t get washed out, it just builds up on your clothing trapping dead skin cells and creating an ideal environment for fungus.
 Ew.

 Your lycra bike pants might seem made to withstand a hurricane, but sports tech materials, as a rule, should be treated as “delicates”.
-Choose a gentle detergent – Bosisto’s Allergen Laundry Liquid is perfect – or even a Wool Wash.
+Choose a gentle detergent – Bosisto’s Wool & Delicates is perfect.
 Ensure that your detergent doesn’t contain fillers, which can get trapped in fibres, and react with sweat to cause more smells.
-Optical brighteners and bleach are also a big no-no as they can cause fabric fade.
+Harsh chemicals and bleach are also a big no-no as they can cause fabric fade.

-Okay we’ve probably all done it – but don’t tell Nike.
-Or Asics, or Reebok for that matter.
-On all of their websites they strongly advise against washing runners in the machine, and so if you’ve spent serious bucks on your joggers you might want to pay attention.
+Okay we’ve probably all done it – but shoe manufacturers strongly advise against washing runners in the machine, so if you’ve spent serious bucks on your joggers you might want to pay attention.
 Here’s how Nike advises to clean your shoes:

-• Apply a small amount of the mixture with a tootbrush or sponge, to clean affected areas.
+- Apply a small amount of the mixture with a toothbrush or sponge, to clean affected areas.